 How to transport a cake in a car?

 To transport a cake in a car, find a flat, leveled surface on that you can place your cake.
 Always keep one hand (preferably both) on your cake container to make sure it doesn’t slide too much.

 I prefer to place the cake on my lap, holding it with one hand holding the handle on the top and the other at the bottom for support.
 This allows me to lift the cake when I know a bump or an abrupt stop is coming, giving me more control over how much the cake moves.

-Also, turn your AC on and try to keep the temperature in your car real low so your cake doesn’t melt away.
+Also, turn your AC on and try to keep the temperature in your car really low so your cake doesn’t melt away.

 How to transport a cake on a bike?

 You can place the cake on the rear rack if you have one.
 Have I tried this method?
-No. Do I suggest you transporting a cake on a bike?
+No. Do I suggest you transport a cake on a bike?
 Absolutely not.